-I. Introduction
+I. INTRODUCTION

-- 1. The recent global financial crisis has tested the effectiveness of monetary policy transmission mechanisms in Pacific island countries (PICs).2 At the onset of the crisis, monetary policy remained tight in a number of countries, reflecting the overriding priority of protecting foreign reserves and keeping inflation under control.
-However, as the effects of the crisis intensified, central banks began to loosen their policy stance in order to maintain a flow of credit to productive sectors and ease pressures on existing borrowers, with an explicit objective to lower interest rates.
-The policy stance was eased through lowering policy rates (Fiji and Samoa), ceasing sale of government and central bank paper into the market (Samoa and Tonga), lowering reserve requirements (Tonga, Fiji, and Vanuatu) and exchange rate devaluation or depreciation (Fiji and Solomon Islands).
+The recent global financial crisis has tested the effectiveness of monetary policy transmission mechanisms in Pacific island countries (PICs).
+At the onset of the crisis, monetary policy remained tight in a number of countries, reflecting the overriding priority of protecting foreign reserves and keeping inflation under control in the wake of the global food and fuel price shocks.
+However, as the effects of the crisis intensified, central banks began to loosen their policy stance to maintain a flow of credit to productive sectors and ease pressures on existing borrowers, with an explicit objective to lower interest rates.
+The policy stance was eased through lowering policy rates (Fiji and Samoa), ceasing sale of government and central bank paper into the market (Samoa and Tonga), lowering reserve requirements (Fiji, Tonga, and Vanuatu) and exchange rate devaluation or depreciation (Fiji and Solomon Islands).
 Despite these efforts, however, there have been limited reductions in bank lending rates and the growth of private credit has been anemic.
-These sluggish responses have raised a key question about the effectiveness of monetary policy transmission mechanisms in PICs. - 2.
+These sluggish responses have raised a key question about the effectiveness of monetary policy transmission mechanisms in PICs.

 PICs are susceptible to external shocks and effective monetary policy is a key tool to maintain macroeconomic stability.
 As most countries in the region maintain a fixed exchange rate regime, the burden of addressing the impact of exogenous shocks falls most heavily on monetary and fiscal policies.
 Because of limited capital flows, monetary policy enjoys a certain degree of freedom despite the fixed exchange rate regimes.
 However, if monetary policy transmission is indeed muted and the prospects for improvement in the short run are limited, effective macroeconomic management will require an appropriate mix of monetary, fiscal and exchange rate policies.
 In particular, monetary policy should be closely coordinated with fiscal policy to achieve the desired impact.
-Meanwhile, the fixed exchange rate regimes should not preclude considerations to introduce some flexibility to increase the role of the exchange rate in absorbing external shocks and to provide additional freedom for monetary policy. - 3.
+Meanwhile, the fixed exchange rate regimes should not preclude considerations to introduce some flexibility to increase the role of the exchange rate in absorbing external shocks and to provide additional freedom for monetary policy.

 The aim of this paper is to provide an assessment of monetary policy transmission mechanisms in PICs and explore options for an appropriate mix of macroeconomic policies.
 The paper is structured as follows.
 The next section reviews the key objectives of monetary policy and how it is conducted in PICs.
-This is followed in Section III by an empirical assessment of monetary policy transmission mechanisms, focusing on the responses of market interest rates and private sector credit growth to policy rates.
-Section IV examines the structural constraints on monetary policy transmission and identifies areas of reform that could foster financial market development in the long run, and Section V discusses the role of monetary and fiscal policy coordination as well as of exchange rate flexibility.
-Section VI concludes with some policy implications.
+This is followed in Section III by an empirical assessment of monetary policy transmission mechanisms, focusing on the responses of market interest rates and private sector credit growth to policy rates (or their proxies).
+Section IV examines the structural constraints on monetary policy transmission and identifies areas of reform that could foster financial market development in the long run, and Section V

-1 Prepared by Yongzheng Yang, Matt Davies, Shengzu Wang, Jonathan Dunn, and Yiqun Wu.
-The authors wish to thank Ray Brooks, Tubagus Feridhanusetyawan, Tarhan Feyzioglu, Simon Gray, Joji Ide, Papa N'Diaye, Runchana Pongsaparn, and Daranee Saeju for their helpful comments on an earlier version of the paper.
+&lt;sup>1 This paper was originally prepared for the 25th Meeting of South Pacific Central Bank Governors in Wellington, New Zealand, 2-3 December 2010.
+The authors wish to thank the central bank governors and other participants at the meeting for their helpful comments.
+Ray Brooks, Tubagus Feridhanusetyawan, Tarhan Feyzioglu, Simon Gray, Joji Ide, Papa N'Diaye, Runchana Pongsaparn, and Daranee Saeju provided valuable comments on an earlier version of the paper.

-2 Discussions in this paper cover six PICs that have their own currencies: Fiji, Papua New Guinea (PNG), Solomon Islands, Samoa, Tonga, and Vanuatu.
+&lt;sup>2 Discussions in this paper cover six PICs that have their own currencies: Fiji, Papua New Guinea (PNG), Solomon Islands, Samoa, Tonga, and Vanuatu.